-Every film photographer we know loves a bit of film stock comparison…at UK Film Lab we certainly do!
+Every film photographer we know loves a bit of film stock comparison…at Canadian Film Lab we certainly do!

 This is an exciting little project that we thought would help to answer some of the most commonly asked questions of film photographers…What’s the difference between the film stocks?
 And what difference does changing my exposure make?
 Our overall objective was to help photographers see the benefit of exposing their images well and avoiding underexposure, and to help give you a feel for the look of the different film stocks.

 Those with a passion for the technical detail might first like to skip straight to the bottom of this post before reviewing the images, where you’ll find all of the information about how we exposed, shot, scanned and edited these images, along with our recommendations for getting the very best results from your film.
 These images were shot in pretty ideal light and the results definitely can’t be generalised across all lighting scenarios but it’s a great place to start!
 All film was developed normally, with no push or pull processing.
 The figures you see with the images (-1 Stop, +1 Stop, etc.) refer to stops of underexposure or overexposure achieved ‘in camera’.
 Full information on the metering technique used is at the bottom of this article.